compmetagen/micca/doc/source/commands/mergepairs.rst

                             not included in the merged sequence.
     --notmerged-fwd FILE  write not merged forward reads.
     --notmerged-rev FILE  write not merged reverse reads.
+    -t THREADS, --threads THREADS
+                            number of threads to use (1 to 256, default 1).

     Examples